Red rock rat

-The red rock rat, or red veld rat, (Aethomys chrysophilus) is a species of rodent in the family Muridae native to southern Africa.
+The red rock rat (Aethomys chrysophilus) or red veld rat is a species of rodent in the family Muridae native to southern Africa.

 Description

 The red rock rat is a rat-sized murine rodent.
 Adults have a head-body length of 12 to 17 cm, with a long, 13 to 20 cm, tail, and weigh from 40 to 114 g.
 Males are not significantly larger than females.
 The fur on the upper body and flanks is mostly reddish-brown, but mixed with dark brown or black hairs, producing an overall colour that varies from orange-yellow or cinnamon to medium brown.
 The underparts are white or very pale grey, with a clear dividing line from the fur elsewhere on the body.
 The head is robust, with a heavy snout.
 Females have three pairs of teats.

-Although red rock rats can be distinguished from most other species of the genus Aethomys by their size or bodily proportions, they appear essentially identical to Tete veld rats, and can only be reliably distinguished from them by genetic analysis or examination of the shape of their spermatozoa.
+Although red rock rats can be distinguished from most other species of the genus Aethomys by their size or bodily proportions, they appear essentially identical to Tete veld rats (Aethomys ineptus), and can only be reliably distinguished from them by genetic analysis or examination of the shape of their spermatozoa.

 Distribution and habitat

 Red rock rats are widely distributed across southern Africa, although the exact southern edge of their range is difficult to determine because of their extreme physical similarity to Tete veld rats, which are found in South Africa and Eswatini.
 Nonetheless, red rock rats are currently believed to live in east Africa from southern Kenya, through eastern Tanzania, Malawi, Mozambique, and Zimbabwe to the north-eastern border regions of South Africa.
-Further west, they are found through most of Zambia and Botswana to northern Namibia and south-western Angola.
+Further west, they are found through most of Zambia and Botswana to northern Namibia and south-western Angola, although it has been suggested that the Namibian populations may be A. ineptus.

 Across this region, red rock rats inhabit savannah or woodland areas with dense vegetation or rocky cover below 1000 m elevation.
 They are often associated with miombo and mopane forest, but appear able to tolerate a wide range of habitats, so long as substantial ground cover is available.

 Although at least seven subspecies of red rock rats have been identified, the validity of some of these is questionable, not least because of potential confusion with Tete veld rats in earlier works.
 Fossils indistinguishable from the modern species have been found which are dated as far back as 3.7 million years ago, in the late Pliocene of South Africa.